skx/gobasic/README.md

 The implementation is simple for three main reasons:

 * There is no UI, which means any and all graphics-primitives are ruled out.
+  * However the embedded sample, described later in this file, demonstrates using BASIC to create a PNG image.
 * I deliberately set a low bar for myself, originally this was going to be a [weekend project](https://blog.steve.fi/monkeying_around_with_intepreters.html).
   * This is _still_ a weekend-project, but happened over the course of a couple  of hours of evening/morning time instead.
 * I didn't implement the full BASIC set of primitives.